Can your Period Trigger IBS?

 Since IBS symptoms can be exacerbated due to changing hormones, some doctors may advise using birth control pills to help control symptoms.
 But there’s no evidence supporting using the pill to manage symptoms.

-The pill can also lead to inflammatory changes in your gut by disrupting the balance of your normal gut flora.
-It’s even associated with an increased risk of inflammatory bowel disease.
+The pill can also lead to inflammatory changes in your gut by disrupting the balance of your normal gut flora19.
+It’s even associated with an increased risk of inflammatory bowel disease20.
 You’re likely better off finding other natural ways to support your IBS symptoms.

 IBS and Small Intestinal Bacterial Overgrowth (SIBO)